roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/Node pool management/Overview of node pools.md

 -   You can create node pools only in clusters of Kubernetes 1.12.6-aliyun.1 or later.

 -   By default, you can create up to 20 node pools in each ACK cluster and each node pool can contain up to 1,000 nodes.
-To increase the quota, [Navigate to the Quota Center page to submit a ticket](https://quotas.console.aliyun.com/products/csk/quotas) and submit a ticket.
+To increase the quota, [Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 ## Billing